name-not-found/Transferencia-Radiativa/README.md

 ### **Initial contidions:**

-We start our simulation with the emission of a black-body-like object such as the Sun and calculate the initial emition
+We started our simulation with the emission of a black-body-like object such as the Sun and calculate the initial emition

 - ![I 0](img/I0.gif)